samanthamoss87/project-5/README.md

 ## Dashboard
 - Created the dashbaord for multiple roles of user
 - Superuser can create, view, edit and delete treatments
+- Superuser also can send personalized email as newsletter with quotation.
+The email will be sent to all user who has subscribed.
 - Site user wil see their bookings.
 - If there is no booking it's just empty with some messages.
 - Dashboard for SUPER USER